School Holidays (Meals and Activities) Bill

 Overview

 This bill aims to ensure that children in England and Wales have access to free meals and activities during school holidays.
-It starts with a pilot program in deprived areas before potentially mandating the provision of these services nationwide.
+It starts with a pilot program in deprived areas, followed by a review, and then mandates local authorities to provide these services.

 Description